chinamike65/hugo-tuolesi/content/book1/book1en.md

 In the "Thirty-five Buddhas of Repentance", each of us has a lot of karma, so we should repent and make amends every day.

-Repentance, the most outstanding method in the dharma door of Mahayana is the "Thirty-five Buddhas of Repentance", which must be memorized.
+Repentance, the most outstanding method of all the dharma doors of Mahayana is the "Thirty-five Buddhas of Repentance", which must be memorized.

-"Golden Brightness Most Victorious King Jing Confession" and "Minimal Confession" have only one chapter each, and it is very easy to memorize them.
+"Golden Brightness Most Victorious King Jing Confession" and "Short Confession" have only one chapter each, and it is very easy to memorize them.

 "The Seven Point Mandala Offering", "Mandala Offering Text", "Psalmist's Prayer and Vows", "Gelugpa Teaching Prosperity Vows", these have already been discussed, and they all have to be memorized.

-In addition to reciting the above, the preparatory class will also recite the following.
+In addition to reciting the above, the path of preparation class will also recite the following.

 First, recite the Heart Sutra 10,000 times.